 (6) Using an unreliable partner

 Important and indicative for the work delivered is the service you get.
-Does the service provider answer in a timely manner, is their information complete, are they proactive, do they show and make use of their knowledge, do they keep you informed, do they deliver precisely what they have promised and when they promised it, are they transparent about the people they worked with and the means … a lot of questions that help you determine whether you are dealing with a reliable partner.
+Does the service provider answer in a timely manner, is their information complete, are they proactive, do they demonstrate and make use of their knowledge, do they keep you informed, do they deliver precisely what they have promised and when they promised it, are they transparent about the people they worked with and the means … a lot of questions that help you determine whether you are dealing with a reliable partner.

 The main factor is, of course, the quality of the delivered translation.
 Make sure you have it revised by someone you trust.
 Play it safe.

-More on this subject: Independent translator or translation agency: a difficult choice
+More on this subject: Independent translator or translation agency: A difficult choice

-(7) Not taking care of the layout
+(7) Not taking account of the layout

 If you want to have a brochure translated, it is extremely important to take the translation thereof into account when you create the layout.

-A little bit of extra work in advance, can save you a lot of headaches and hours of time lost afterwards.
+A bit of extra work in advance, can save you a lot of headaches and hours of time lost afterwards.